-DOMAIN 7 Approaches to Learning
+DOMAIN 7 ▶ Approaches to Learning

-Outcome 27 The child displays persistence and pursues challenges.
+Outcome 27 > The child displays persistence and pursues challenges.

-Indicator 27.1 Focuses and completes a variety of tasks, activities, projects, and experiences.
+Indicator 27.1 ▶ Focuses and completes a variety of tasks, activities, projects, and experiences.

-3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) - Making Progress d for 4's for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Shows interest in favorite child- initiated activities over and over again.
-Begins to show interest in adult- initiated activities.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplish (First Step Exceeds for 4's Making Progress Accomplished for K (End of K) Shows interest in favorite child-initiated activities over and over again.
+Begins to show interest in adult-initiated activities.
 Stays with a task for up to five minutes; may give up when problems arise.
 Stays with a task for five to 10 minutes and attempts to solve problems that arise.
-Stays with a t for more thar 10 minutes a attempts to s problems tha n Ind solve Stays focused on an activity for more than 10 minutes and ignores most distractions.
+Stays with a for more th 10 minutes attempts to problems th an and solve Stays focused on an activity for more than 10 minutes and ignores most distractions.
 Utilizes multiple strategies in completing a task.
 Utilizes multiple strategies in completing a task and expresses satisfaction when done.